romhml/glyph/README.md

-# Pont
+# Glyph

-Pont is a browser extension that autofills email verification codes.
+Glyph is a browser extension that autofills email verification codes.

 # Contributing